hansgill/express-coffee-mongo-brunch-chaplin-boilerplate/README.md

     Ex: NODE_ENV=production nodemon bin/server

   This will load properties from config.json followed by production-conf.json. *Any properties with similar names in {environment}-config.json will take precedence over config.json*

+5) For the front-end code, open up a new console tab

+    go to src/browser

+then type to start watching changes for front-end code

+    brunch watch

 ## Enable Basic Auth